 Crow Call opens the opportunity to let little girls know they must have the courage to tell a man what they really need, rather than leaving him to guess and perhaps hurt her in the process.
-Crow Call can help girls recognize a good man by his ability to respect her wishes and place her needs above his own.
+This story can help girls recognize a good man by his ability to respect her wishes and place her needs above his own.

 Crow Call is a wonderful story, perfect for Father’s Day.
 It’s a story worth sharing with anyone you love.

 Looking for a boy book featuring a wise dad?
 See Celebrate Great Dads with a Song and a Slice of Enemy Pie.

 Do you still love to be little?
 You’ll find more posts on children and books they love at Sparrowfare’s Fledglingfare page.

 Don’t miss a new post!
 Follow Sparrowfare by placing your email address in the sidebar box.